Understanding MQTT Protocol Packet Format

 The fixed header field consists of the control field, and the variable header contains the packet length field.
 The minimum size of a packet length field is 1 byte, which is for messages less than 127 bytes.

 The maximum packet size is 256 MB.
 The minimum packet size is only 2 bytes with a single control field and a single packet length field.
 Smaller packets less than 127 bytes have a 1-byte packet length field.
 The Packets greater than 127 and less than 16383 use 2 bytes, and so on.
-7-bits are used with the 8th bit is the continuation bit.
+7-bits that are used with the 8th bit is the continuation bit.

 The 8-bit control field is the principal byte of the 2-byte fixed header.
 It is divided into two 4 bit fields and contains all protocol commands and responses.
 The first four most important bits are the command or message type field, while the remaining 4 bits are used as control flags.